 Can in vitro fertilization (IVF) help you get pregnant?
-If you are interested in IVF, find the latest IVF success rates here.
+Find out below, where we share the latest IVF success rates.

-Age is one of the biggest factors influencing IVF success.
-Below, we share IVF success rates, by age group.
-These rates show the percentage of women that gave birth following an embryo transfer with IVF.
-The first group of IVF success rates show live birth rates (per transfer) for women that used fresh embryos in 2011 and the second group shows success rates per transfer for women that used frozen embryos in 2011.
+Below, we share the percentage of women that gave birth following an embryo transfer with IVF.
+The first group shows live birth rates (per transfer) for women that used fresh embryos in 2012 and the second group shows success rates per transfer for women that used frozen embryos in 2012.

 This means that fresh embryo transfers using donor eggs were slightly more successful than frozen embryo transfers using donor eggs.

 What about embyro transfer?
 Does it affect IVF success rates?